-Welcome to our Mortgage Resources page, which contains information on mortgage companies, how they’re responding to the COVID-19 pandemic, and how that may effect you.
-To visit our COVID-19 Resources page with information about the real estate market and how it effects buyers and sellers, click here.
+Welcome to our Mortgage Resources page, which contains information on mortgage companies, how they have responded to the COVID-19 pandemic, and how that may affect you.
+To visit our COVID-19 Resources page with information about the real estate market and how it impacts buyers and sellers, click here.

-As of Wednesday, March 25th, The Division of Banks on behalf of Governor Baker called for all regulated financial institutions to follow new guidance to accommodate borrowers who are affected by COVID-19 and cannot make timely payments.
-These actions include:
+As of Wednesday, March 25th, 2020, The Division of Banks on behalf of Governor Baker called for all regulated financial institutions to follow new guidance to accommodate borrowers who are affected by COVID-19 and cannot make timely payments.
+These actions included:

 60-day postponement of foreclosures;

 60-or-more day grace period for late mortgage payments that includes waiving late fees, online payment fees, and reporting to credit agencies;

 Offering borrowers an additional 60-day grace period to complete trial loan modifications;